NEAT-project/neat/policy/README.md

 ### Property ranges

-In addition to single values (boolean, integer, float, ...) the value of a property may be specified as a numeric two-tuple to indicate a range range, e.g. `(5,30)` or `(100,inf)`.
-When a single value property is updated/compared to a property which includes a range, and the single value is within the given range, the range is replaced by the single value, and the properties are considered equal (e.g. the comparison returns true).
+In addition to single values (boolean, integer, float, ...) the value of a property may be specified as a numeric two-tuple to indicate a range, e.g. `(5,30)` or `(100,inf)`.

+When comparing properties with range values, two properties are considered equal if the single value is within the range, or if the range of the property contains the entire range of the compared property.
+When a single value property is updated with a property which includes a range and the single value falls within the given range, the range is substituted by the single value.

 ## NEAT Policies